Lokgic/dcisgroup/src/newsMD/duke-today-4.md

 ---
-title: “New paper out in PLOS Computational Biology“
+title: "New paper out in PLOS Computational Biology"
 date: "2015-03-01"
 ---